 Hepatitis A Virus: Wreaking Havoc for Public Health

-Hepatitis A virus is not for the faint of heart!
-This highly contagious and vaccine-preventable virus attacks the liver, with symptoms including fever, jaundice (yellowing of the skin and eyes), stomach pain, lack of appetite and nausea, and for otherwise healthy individuals, reaching the road to recovery could take several weeks (1).
-Young children often have no symptoms of the illness.
-However, for those with underlying liver issues this illness can lead to liver failure and even death (1).
+Hepatitis A virus (HAV) is not for the faint of heart!
+This highly contagious and vaccine-preventable virus attacks the liver, with symptoms including fever, jaundice (yellowing of the skin and eyes), stomach pain, lack of appetite, and nausea, and for otherwise healthy individuals, reaching the road to recovery could take several weeks 1.

 Hepatitis A Virus Prevention: